neelkarma/mass-scan/README.md

    `--no-headless` flag to see what it does under the hood)
 4. After that's done, `pnpm genBarcodes`
 5. Done!
 All the barcodes should be in a new `barcodes` folder.
+6. (Optional) `pnpm fetchImages` to get the photographs of all students.
-6. To delete all generated files, `pnpm clean`
+7. To delete all generated files, `pnpm clean`

 ## How it works